How to Improve Egg Quality?

 This isn’t a ‘quick fix’ but rather a way to improve the follicle cells before they develop into the final egg cell for ovulation.

-The window for improving egg quality is two to four months before ovulation.
+Impatience is understandable and many people are looking for ways to improve egg quality in 30 days or less.
+However, it’s important to understand that results can take some time: the window for improving egg quality is two to four months before ovulation.
 This is the time when the follicle cells are developing and the cell is getting ready to divide to form the egg cell that will end up being ovulated.

 At birth, your body initially had millions of egg cells, but most of them will not develop into an egg cell for ovulation.